 Despite the previous assumption that etiquette is common sense, developing specific rules and expectations surrounding the topic is the best way in which a company can ensure that employees understand how they are to act in an office setting.
 By having written expectations, confusion can be avoided between cultures.
-It is also ideal to incorporate some training when it comes to etiquette so that employees are more prepared for proper work behavior.
+It is also ideal to incorporate some office etiquette training so that employees are more prepared for proper work behavior.

 By defining the most common etiquette rules in the employee handbook, workers will understand the basics of what is expected of them.
 While it is most likely impossible to include every single rule regarding behavior in the workplace, it is a starting point.
 Company leaders can do a variety of things to encourage better manners at work.

 Management should start by leading by example.
 If the higher-ups have the ability to get through a meeting without checking his or her phone, it should be possible for those further down the corporate ladder.
 On the flip side, a manager that is constantly looking at his or her phone or taking personal phone calls is one that encourages employees under him or her to do the same.

 Even if a working group is incredibly close, be sure to use professional language – cursing in the work environment can slip into swearing in inappropriate work situations.
 By communicating efficiently and without added, unnecessary slang or lingo, a manager and his or her employees can be ready for business conversation when the need arises.